Win-Win Simple Solution or Financial Disaster?

 - Life insurance as security for spousal support or child support.

-Frequently, one party will attempt to force divorce mediation by pushing onto the other spouse, the agenda that all divorces are necessarily difficult, contentious, expensive and result in a trial.
+Frequently, one party will attempt to force divorce mediation by pushing onto the other spouse, the agenda that all divorces are necessarily difficult, contentious, expensive, and result in a trial.
 That it simply not true.

-Complex Issues in a Divorce
+Complex Issues in an Orange County Divorce

 If there is a business, complex tax issue, trust income, separate property, tracing issue, or other complex financial issue, divorce mediation may be particularly problematic.